SAP-docs/preview.developer.concur.com/src/api-guides/travel/deeplink-integration-new.md

 This deeplink will perform a search for the hotel Travelodge LAX South in El Segundo (CA) and hotels nearby in the 5 mi default radius, with check-in date on November 2nd, 2024 and checkout date on November 3rd, 2024.
 It uses the Hotel Property ID from HRS as location.

-#### <a name="example-one-way"></a> Example: Concur Travel Internal Hotel ID location
+#### <a name="example-one-way"></a> Example: SAP Concur Travel Internal Hotel ID location
 ```
 https://www.concursolutions.com/goto/hotel-shop?checkindate=2024-11-02&checkoutdate=2024-11-03&location=1907825ad1f728ccafb22942d61a2715
 ```

 This deeplink will perform a search for the hotel Econo Lodge Inn & Suites in Arkansas and hotels nearby in the 5 mi default radius, with check-in date on November 2nd, 2024 and checkout date on November 3rd, 2024.
-It uses a Concur Travel Internal Hotel ID as location.
+It uses a SAP Concur Travel Internal Hotel ID as location.

 ## Train Search